gordonbrander/magnetize/README.md

 Magnetize offers a CLI with several tools for content-addressed data over HTTP:

 - `mag get <MAGNET_URL>` - fetch content addressed over HTTP using a magnet link.
 This command will try locations until it finds one that succeeds.
-- `mag serve <DIR>` - serves content addressed file data over HTTP.
-Files are served from the directory specified by the `dir` argument.
-The server is built in Rust, so is reasonably fast.
+- `mag serve <DIR>` - file server for content addressed data.
+The server is written in Rust, so is reasonably fast.
 - `mag add <FILE>` - add content addressed data from a file.
 This command will create a new file in the current directory, whose name is the CID of the data.

 See `mag --help` for a full list of commands and features.